Blog

 Lastly, unbalanced ductwork can be a leading cause of temperature swings.
 Different houses have different layouts and come in various shapes and sizes.
 Do you notice the upstairs is always cooler in winter and warmer in the summer?
 Does that back bedroom never feel as comfortable as the rest of the home?
 These are all caused by your HVAC system’s ductwork design and layout.

 Typically, the further away the rooms are from the HVAC equipment, the harder it becomes to condition the area.
 You can solve these issues by contacting your local HVAC professional to perform a comfort audit.
-They may recommend adding manual balancing dampers to help redirect airflow in the home or take it a step further and introduce traditional zoning into the space.
+They may recommend adding manual balancing dampers to help redirect airflow in the home or take it a step further and introduce traditional HVAC zoning into the space.

 These dampers separate the ductwork so the system can heat/cool the areas independently, providing total home comfort by sending air to the individual floor when needed.